How SSL Works in smoxy

 You can download your SSL certificate and private key for use in external tools:

-- Click the Download button for the certificate or key
+- Use the Download buttons for the certificate, chain, or private key

 Subdomain Reuse

 When you create the main domain (e.g., yourdomain.com) and a wildcard certificate is generated, all subdomains can reuse this certificate.
-When adding subdomains as hostnames to sites:
+When adding subdomains as hostnames to zones:

 - No additional DNS verification is needed for the subdomain